Angela & Eileen, Co-founders & Directors

-From the wilds of the Alaskan tundra to the lovely warm sands of the Mediterranean (and a few spots in between!), Eileen has worked in a variety of locations across the world.
-Linking these is her passion for finding creative ways to communicate science.
-She initiated the formation of Biodiversity In Our Lives, a project which saw the creation of a set of four beermats providing pub-goers with fun facts about biodiversity; they produced over 50,000 beermats that were distributed to pubs across Ireland and received coverage in The Irish Times, Science magazine, and on RTE radio.
-She has been an invited speaker at a variety of events including Electric Picnic, TED-x Osnabrück, and the Falling Walls conference.
-Eileen (who is ‘occasionally’ indecisive) is having trouble picking her favourite bit of Irish biodiversity – she can’t decide between the Siskin (because it rhymes with her last name), the puffin (because they’re totally cute), and her dog Noodle (because dogs are biodiversity too!).
+Eileen – From the wilds of the Alaskan tundra to the lovely warm sands of the Mediterranean (and a few spots in between!), I have worked in a variety of locations across the world.
+Linking these is my passion for finding creative ways to communicate science.
+I initiated the formation of Biodiversity In Our Lives, a project which saw the creation of a set of four beermats providing pub-goers with fun facts about biodiversity; they produced over 50,000 beermats that were distributed to pubs across Ireland and received coverage in The Irish Times, Science magazine, and on RTE radio.
+I have been an invited speaker at a variety of events including Electric Picnic, TED-x Osnabrück, and the Falling Walls conference.
+In my usual indecisive fashion, I am having trouble picking my favourite bit of Irish biodiversity – I can’t decide between the Siskin (because it rhymes with my last name), the puffin (because they’re totally cute), and my dog Noodle (because dogs are biodiversity too!).

-Born in The Philippines, raised in The Netherlands, and globe trotting has instilled Johanna‘s compassion for people, their different cultures, and passion for biodiversity and its conservation.
+Born in The Philippines, raised in The Netherlands, and globe trotting has instilled Johanna’s compassion for people, their different cultures, and passion for biodiversity and its conservation.
 The habit of connecting dots has made her a born interdisciplinary mediator.
-She’s currently busy with her Masters in Environmental Sciences from Wageningen University.
-As an environmental and social science enthusiast she delved deeper into the connections between humans and nature, researching small-scale fishers and sustainability in The Philippines for her Bachelor thesis.
-Here, she met Angela.. words were spoken and the WPP @Philippines 2017 took off!
-Owning to her enthusiastic nature and eloquent linguistic skills she had tremendous success in engaging remote communities in small villages and mountainous areas.
-Her favourite biodiversity range from tiny nudibranchs to gigantic elephants!
+She studied Environmental Sciences and, while researching small-scale fishers and sustainability in the Philippines, she met Angela.
+Their conversations sparked the launch of WPP @Philippines 2017.
+With her enthusiasm and eloquent communication, she successfully engaged remote communities across small villages and mountainous regions.
+She now works as a Sustainability Specialist, guiding corporations toward positive impact and integrating sustainability into company strategies.
+Her favorite biodiversity ranges from tiny nudibranchs to majestic elephants!

 Where would we be without this faithful pack leader, with us since the Project’s inception?!
 With over a decade of work in biodiversity research and its conservation, from marine to terrestrial habitats, Tadhg brings a wealth of knowledge necessary for the more technical parts of the project.
 Known for his witty jokes and outgoing personality, it’s safe to say that he is a fan favourite, especially with kids, parents, and teachers at our event ceremonies.
 It’s not all fun and games though, he’s often found working hard behind the scenes, multitasking in every part of the project to ensure everything (from production, events, communications) go smoothly.
 Tadhg explores all terrains, but lately he has been leading SCUBA diving projects in every corner of the world, and during these underwater expeditions he strives to find his favourite biodiversity: the John Dory and (all types of) sea turtles, both found in Irish waters.